 (C) The omissions variable described in section 95131(b)(12)(A) does not apply to excluded covered product data as described in section 95103(l), such that excluded covered product data is not considered in the material misstatement assessment.

-(D) Beginning with 2017 data reported in 2018, if multiple types of covered product data are reported with different units of measurement, the verifier shall conduct a separate material misstatement evaluation for each product, (for example, wineries (NAICS code 312130) with products reported in proof gallons shall have one material misstatement assessment, products reported in shorts tons shall have another material misstatement assessment, and products reported in gallons shall have another material misstatement assessment), except as provided in section 95131(b)(12)(E).
+(D) If multiple types of covered product data are reported with different units of measurement, the verifier shall conduct a separate material misstatement evaluation for each product (for example, wineries (NAICS code 312130) with products reported in proof gallons shall have one material misstatement assessment, products reported in shorts tons shall have another material misstatement assessment, and products reported in gallons shall have another material misstatement assessment), except as provided in section 95131(b)(12)(E).

-(E) Beginning with 2019 data reported in 2020, the verifier shall conduct a separate material misstatement evaluation for covered product data reported pursuant to section 95156(a)(7) and covered product data reported pursuant to section 95156(a)(8).
+(E) Verifiers shall conduct a separate material misstatement evaluation for covered product data reported pursuant to section 95156(a)(7) and 95156(a)(9) on a barrel of oil equivalent basis, and for covered product data reported pursuant to section 95156(a)(8) and 95156(a)(10) on a barrel of oil equivalent basis.
 If a facility reports covered product data under sections 95156(a)(7), 95156(a)(8), and another section(s) that requires reporting covered product data, three (or more) separate covered product data material misstatement assessments must be completed and three (or more) separate product data verification statements must be issued.

 (13) Review of Missing Data Substitution.
 If a source selected for a data check was affected by a loss of data used to calculate GHG emissions for the data year: